Apple, their Watch 3 and the eSIM saga

 ‘Our estimate is that the new Apple Watch will require a data only plan with up to 500MB per month of data.’

 No plans have yet been released which were designed specifically for the eSIM enabled Apple Watch, at the time of writing.
-Picking one is likely to be problematic for most.
+Picking a data plan for the watch is likely to be problematic for most.
 It can be hard enough for people to estimate their data usage on a phone they have had for some time, let alone for a watch which has only been connected to the internet through iPhones previously.

 Assuming regular usage of the watch but no downloading of video content – the screen is too small to usefully present that – we would assume that the most data intensive use would be GPS / maps and that 500 MB a month data bundle would be sufficient.
 As always, this is a rough guide and depends on your usage behaviour.
 We would recommend a prepaid plan to offer a hard stop when the data threshold is reached just in case you find your usage differs significantly from this estimate.
 This amount of data should cost you $5 to $10 a month.

 What phone company should I use for my Apple Watch eSIM?

 We usually suggest smaller phone companies for most SIM needs.
 However, in this circumstance, bigger phone companies seem more appropriate.

 - Bigger phone companies have now confirmed they have plans for the eSIM available at the launch of the watch :

 It will take a while for the industry to get used to the eSIM.
 Smaller phone companies will need to negotiate deals with the wholesale arms of the bigger phone companies in order to get access to the provisioning infrastructure that can connect customers to their billing systems. (our prediction here has been borne out.
 Smaller phone companies do not have eSIM plans for the Apple watch available at launch.)
 The major ‘retail’ phone company brands you know, Telstra, Vodafone have been testing the eSIM for some time and will certainly have plans at launch.